The Next Chapter: A Study of Large Language Models in Storytelling: Introduction

 \section{Introduction}

-Automatic story generation is a challenging task as---beyond having individually fluent sentences---a story as a whole needs to have a natural flow, obey commonsense and be interesting.
-Nowadays, most works fine-tune pre-trained language models such as GPT2 \citep{radford2019language} and BART \citep{lewis-etal-2020-bart} on a particular dataset to learn story generation.
-These story generation models can generally produce fluent sentences without any obvious grammar issues, but they often fail to form a coherent story that obeys commonsense, let alone create an interesting narrative \citep{see-etal-2019-massively, guan-etal-2021-long}.
-To address these issues, models explore using higher level features such as plots and commonsense knowledge to aid story generation.
+Automatic story generation poses a significant challenge as it requires more than just individually coherent sentences.
+A good story should exhibit a natural flow, adhere to commonsense logic, and be captivating to the reader.
+In recent times, the prevailing approach in story generation involves fine-tuning pre-trained language models (PLMs) like GPT-2 \citep{radford2019language} or BART \citep{lewis-etal-2020-bart} on specific datasets.
+These models generally excel in generating fluent sentences, devoid of glaring grammar issues.
+However, they often struggle to construct a coherent story that adheres to commonsense and fails to create an engaging narrative \citep{see-etal-2019-massively, guan-etal-2021-long}.
+To overcome these challenges, state-of-the-art (SOTA) story generation models integrate higher-level features, such as plots and commonsense knowledge.